yeehaa123/elab/CHAT/lab.md

 experiences, to bring together knowledge on how to best combine academic research, product innovation and commercial interests.
-This results in new forms of knowledge production in the humanities, and builds sustainable collaborations between embedded researchers.
-Through experience, this research will reveal best practices of setting up embedded research projects, and ensures that embedded humanities research is neither too academically oriented nor too product oriented.
+This results in new forms of knowledge production in the humanities, and builds sustainable collaborations.
+This research will reveal best practices of setting up embedded research projects, and ensures that embedded humanities research is neither too academically oriented nor too product oriented.